Organic and natural ingredients

 Chemicals used in construction

-Please note; finished products such as fibre board, glass, pressed wood, cement board are defined as articles.
+Please note; finished products such as fibre board, glass, pressed wood and cement board are defined as articles.
 You don’t need to register with us if you are importing these products.